Anousheh Ansari: Reactions in Iran

 The flight was given significant coverage by Iranian state television, with an hour-long live interview with Ansari being broadcast on the show Asemane Shab ("Night Sky").
 Ansari was praised by newspapers such as Hambastegi and Jam-e-Jam Daily, which published daily columns detailing the journey.
 The astronomy magazine NOJUM also published an exclusive interview of Pouria Nazemi with Ansari before her trip, in which she discussed her vision for commercial spaceflight.
 NOJUM also organized and held gatherings when the ISS passed over Iran's cities.
-Shahram Yazdanpanah made a special part about Anousheh's trip to space at the Persian "Space Science" website and covered all the news of the trip.
+Shahram Yazdanpanah made a special part about Anousheh's trip to space at the Persian "Space Science" website and covered all the trip news.

 Interviews

-On September 22, 2006, she told reporters that she has no regrets and said "I am having a wonderful time here.
-It's been more than what I expected, and I am enjoying every single second of it.
+On September 22, 2006, she told reporters she had no regrets and said, "I am having a wonderful time here.
+It's been more than I expected, and I enjoy every second of it.
 The entire experience has been wonderful up here."

-Honors and awards
+Awards and honors

 Ansari has received multiple honors, including the George Mason University Entrepreneurial Excellence Award, the George Washington University Distinguished Alumni Achievement Award, the Ernst & Young Entrepreneur of the Year Award for the Southwest Region, and the Horatio Alger Award.
 While under her leadership, Telecom Technologies, Inc. earned recognition as one of Inc. magazine's 500 fastest-growing companies and one of Deloitte & Touche's Fast 500 technology companies.
 She was listed in Fortune Magazine's 40 under 40 list in 2001 and honored by Working Woman as the winner of the 2000 National Entrepreneurial Excellence award.

 In 2009, she received the first NCWIT Symons Innovator Award given annually by the National Center for Women & Information Technology to honor successful women entrepreneurs in technology.

 She received an Honorary Doctorate of Science from her alma mater George Mason University on December 20, 2012.

 The Ansari family was honored with an Orbit Award by the National Space Society and Space Tourism Society for underwriting the Ansari X Prize.

-In 2010, she was awarded the Ellis Island Medal of Honor in recognition of her humanitarian efforts.
+In 2010, she was awarded the Ellis Island Medal of Honor recognition of her humanitarian efforts.

 In 2015, the National Space Society awarded Ansari the Space Pioneer Award for her "Service to the Space Community."